shark-mind01/shark-mind01/README.md

 - 👋 Hi, I’m @shark-mind01
 - 👀 I’m interested in ethical hacking
 - 🌱 I’m currently learning software engineering
-- 💞️ I’m looking to collaborate on hacking tools developing
+- 💞️ I’m looking to collaborate on hacking tools development
 - 📫 How to reach me ...

 <!---